telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/blazor-report-viewer/overview.md

 tags: overview
 published: True
 position: 0
-previous_url: /blazor-report-viewer, /using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/overview
+previous_url: /blazor-report-viewer, /using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/overview, /embedding-reports/display-reports-in-applications/web-application/blazor-report-viewer/
 ---

 # Blazor Report Viewer Overview

 >note Check out also the [Native Blazor Viewer]({%slug telerikreporting/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/overview%}) built on the top of Telerik UI for Blazor components.

-The Blazor Viewer is a component which can be used in Blazor applications.
+The Blazor Viewer is a component that can be used in Blazor applications.
 It is built on top of the [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) which is the base for the rest of the Web-technologies report viewers as well.

 ## Requirements